h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 ---
 Use the following headings to self-evaluate your work performance for the revision period.
 Please reflect on your performance and be as honest as possible.
 Provide clear examples when possible and attach any additional documents, such as evaluations, that you think are relevant.
 Make sure to emphasize both your performance and what you have done to improve it.
-Replace {{INT}} with an integer, e.g., 20.
-Use the following scale to {{GRADE}} your performance: inadequate, adequate, satisfactory, good, very good, or excellent.
+Use the following scale to grade your performance: inadequate, adequate, satisfactory, good, very good, or excellent.
 Please submit this document at least 24 hours before your appraisal talk.
 Limit your answers to five pages at most.

 ## 1 Overall